 \subsubsection{Datasets Comparison}

-Here is a brief introduction to four interpolation data sets.
+Here is a brief introduction to four interpolation data sets, as shown in Tab. \ref{table:A3_interp_dataset_intro}.
 We analyze the difficulty of dataset roughly according to \textbf{dimension}, \textbf{sample size}, \textbf{image entropy}, \textbf{texture}, and the performance of \textbf{classification tasks}: (1) Sampling ratio.
-The input dimension and sample number reflect the sampling ratio.
 Generally, the sample number has an exponential relationship with the input dimension in the case of sufficient sampling.
 Thus, the sampling ratio of USPS is higher than others.
 (2) Image entropy.
-The Shannon entropy of the histogram measures the information content of the image, and it reaches the maximum when the density estimated by histogram is an uniform distribution.
+The Shannon entropy of the histogram measures the information content of the image, and it reaches the maximum when the density estimated by the histogram is a uniform distribution.
 We report the mean entropy of each dataset.
-We conclude that USPS has richer gray scale than MNIST(256), while the information content of MNIST(784), KMNIST and FMNIST shows an increasing trend.
+We conclude that USPS has richer grayscale than MNIST(256), while the information content of MNIST(784), KMNIST, and FMNIST shows an increasing trend.
 (3) Texture.
 The standard deviation (std) of the histogram reflects the texture information in the image, and we report the mean std of each dataset.
-Combined with the evaluation of human eyes, the texture features become more and more rough from USPS, MNIST to KMNIST, while FMNIST contains complex and regular texture.
+Combined with the evaluation of human eyes, the texture features become rougher and rougher from USPS, MNIST, to KMNIST, while FMNIST contains complex and regular textures.
 (4) Classification tasks.
-We report the mean accuracy of $10$-fold cross validation using kNN and logistic classifier \citep{2011-JMLR-sklearn} for each data set.
-The credibility of neighborhood system decreases gradually from USPS, MNIST, KMNIST to FMNIST.
-Combined with visualization results of each dataset in Fig. \ref{figure:A2_real_full}, it obvious that KMNIST has the worst linear separability.
-Above all, we can roughly give the order of the difficulty of manifold learning on each data set: \textbf{USPS$<$MNIST(256)$<$MNIST(784)$<$KMNIST$<$FMNIST}.
+We report the mean accuracy of $10$-fold cross-validation using kNN and logistic classifier \cite{2011-JMLR-sklearn} for each data set.
+The credibility of the neighborhood system decreases gradually from USPS, MNIST, KMNIST to FMNIST.
+Combined with the visualization results in Fig. \ref{figure:A2_real_full}, it obvious that KMNIST has the worst linear separability.
+Above all, we roughly order the difficulty of manifold learning on each data set: \textbf{USPS$<$MNIST(256)$<$MNIST(784)$<$KMNIST$<$FMNIST}.